REMINDER:

 Danielle Waitz – dwaitz@hotmail.com

 Danielle is currently working as a fifth grade teacher in the Smithtown School District.
-She has been teaching for 16 years.
+She has been teaching since 2000.
 Mrs. Waitz received her BA in Elementary Education/Psychology as well as a Masters Degree in MST from Hofstra University.
 She has also served as an instructor providing professional development.
-Danielle has also been a mentor for new teachers in her district and serves as her school’s science liaison with the district’s science coordinator.
+Danielle has also been a mentor for new teachers in her district and served as her school’s science liaison with the district’s science coordinator.

 Jully Williams – gina102105@gmail.com